Table of Contents Show

 10. Killington Peaks & Resort, Vermont

-Known as “Beast of the East” because of the highest vertical drop in New England, Killington’s Peak is the 2nd largest summit of Vermont.
-If you’re into skiing, snowboarding, you must hit the slopes of Killington peak as it has the largest ski area in the eastern United States.
+Known as the “Beast of the East” because of the highest vertical drop in New England, Killington’s Peak is the 2nd largest summit of Vermont.
+If you’re into skiing or snowboarding, you must hit the slopes of Killington Peak as it has the largest ski area in the eastern United States.

 The mountain resort also offers visitors skiing across 6 mountains.
 155 trails accommodate skiers of all levels.
-As for living or dining accommodation, the Killington mountain resort lodge provides the perfect option.
+As for living or dining accommodations, the Killington Mountain Resort Lodge provides the perfect option.

 11. Visit The Vermont Country Store in Weston